Welcome to today's edition of the Rush 24-7 podcast.

 And so now leftist comedians are all worried.

-Oh no, now we're going to have to start thinking before we joke.
+Now we're going to have to start thinking before we joke.

-And I, you know, I don't, I don't like to make this about me, and as you people who listen regularly know, I hate it when the program becomes about me, and I strive to avoid that.
+And as you people who listen regularly know, I hate it when the program becomes about me, and I strive to avoid that.

 But I can't, when I hear comments like this, I really wonder about the two worlds in which we live in, because these guys that are liberal comedians or liberal commentators, they just have a cakewalk when it comes to free speech.

-They can get away with saying anything, and not just get away with it, they're applauded, and then what they say gets written about.
+They can get away with saying anything and not just get away with it, they're applauded.

-Then what they say gets amplified, and then what they say gets credited as great comedy or whatever.
+And then what they say gets credited as great comedy or whatever.

-But Conan, my friend, there are a bunch of American commentators, and even I dare say American comedians, who have been having to pause and think before making a joke for over a decade now.
+But Conan, my friend, there are a bunch of American commentators and even, I dare say, American comedians who have been having to pause and think before making a joke for over a decade now.

 I know people who've lost jobs, who've lost money, some people who've even lost friends for saying things that liberals in America don't approve of.

-liberals in their protected bubble have no idea what happens to people when their buddies set out on them and try to destroy them.
+Liberals in their protected bubble have no idea what happens to people when their buddies set out on them and try to destroy them.

 For example, it is applauded in this country.